moemosaad/MainCard-Component/README.md

 # MainCard-Component

-This is the video player and Tomatometer rating component for the recreation of the Rotten Tomatoes website for the Front End Capstone.
+This is a scaled microservice for an open-sourcve video player and Tomatometer rating component for the recreation of the Rotten Tomatoes website.

 ## Motivation

 This project was developed to gain a fundemental understanding of microservice system design.

 ### Prerequisites

-Preferably, at least 5 Amazon EC2 instances with static ip addresses will be needed for the deployment of this service.
+At least 5 Amazon EC2 instances with static ip addresses is prefered for the deployment of this service.
 1 for the load balancer, 1 for the database server, and 3 or more for microservice instances.

 ### Installing